palominolabs/benchpress/README.md

     mvn clean install

-Create a tarball for both the controller-svc & worker-svc by descending into the respective directories and running:
+Create a tarball for both `controller-svc` & `worker-svc` by descending into the respective directories and running:

     mvn package assembly:single -DskipTests